TODAY / JUN 9HEAVY

 A regular weekday rush is bad.
 A weekday rush plus a 7:07pm Blue Jays first pitch at Rogers Centre or a 7:30pm Leafs or Raptors puck/tip-off at Scotiabank Arena is on another tier.
 The pre-game inbound surge starts roughly 90 minutes before first pitch or puck drop, layered directly on top of the existing 5pm commute.
 The Lake Shore, Bremner, Spadina, York, and Yonge corridors south of Front Street can all back up beyond what a normal rush hour produces.

-The post-game wave is more compressed but more violent.
-A sold-out Scotiabank Arena event releases about 19,000 people within a 20-minute window; a Rogers Centre concert can release 50,000.
-The Gardiner eastbound and westbound on-ramps from Lake Shore between Spadina and Jarvis are the most affected.
-Plan for a 30 to 45 minute hold on any drive that crosses the downtown core within an hour of a major event ending.
+The post-game wave is more compressed.
+Scotiabank Arena holds about 19,000 for Leafs and Raptors games, and Rogers Centre can hold roughly 40,000 to 50,000 depending on the event.
+When that crowd leaves near the same time, nearby ramps, sidewalks, and transit platforms feel it.
+The Gardiner eastbound and westbound on-ramps from Lake Shore between Spadina and Jarvis are usually the most affected.
+Plan for extra friction on any drive that crosses downtown within an hour of a major event ending.
 Concerts — especially weekend stadium shows — typically run longer than sporting events and release crowds closer to 11pm, when transit frequency has already dropped.

 Construction season and lane reductions

-From late April through November, construction is the single biggest variable that overrides every pattern above.
-The Gardiner rehabilitation project has run for years and will continue to run for years, with overnight and weekend lane reductions that routinely turn a 15-minute Sunday-morning trip into a 45-minute one.
-The 401 express-collector transfers through North York are frequently down to two lanes overnight for resurfacing.
-Major closures are typically posted a week ahead but signage on the road itself tends to under-warn.
+From late April through November, construction is the single biggest variable that can override every pattern above.
+The Gardiner rehabilitation project has run for years and will continue to run for years, with overnight and weekend lane reductions that can make even normally quiet trips feel slow.
+The 401 express-collector transfers through North York are also frequent overnight work zones.
+Major closures are often posted ahead of time, but the on-road warning can still feel late if you did not check before leaving.

 Tips: check before you go